-When you are in Ubud you will see many companies offering bike tours which starts and end in Ubud.
-After mostly touring the island by motorbike, we decided to try one of them out.
+A Bali bike tour wasn’t something we would do quickly.
+However, after mostly touring the island by motorbike, we decided to try one of them out.

-And we're glad we did, because even after seeing so much of Bali it's a nice experience to see the island at a slower pace with only the sound of wind and many 'hellos' along the way.
+And we’re glad we did.
+Even after seeing so much of Bali, it’s a nice experience to see the island at a slower pace with only the sound of wind and many ‘hellos’ along the way.

 We booked a tour at Bali Bike Baik Tours which is 100% owned by Balinese and is located in Ubud village.
 Nyoman, the friendly bike guide for the day greeted us at 8 am at our hotel together with his driver.
 After picking up three other people we were off to towards Mount Batur in northern Bali.